photoprism/photoprism-docs/docs/getting-started/docker-compose.md

 docker compose exec -u 1000 photoprism bash
 ```

-This avoids potential [filesystem permission issues](troubleshooting/docker.md#file-permissions) that can occur when a command creates new files or folders, e.g. for thumbnails.
+This avoids potential [filesystem permission issues](troubleshooting/docker.md#file-permissions) that can occur when a command creates new files or folders, e.g. to store thumbnails.

 #### Changing the User ID